arianneorpilla/jidoujisho/TEMPLATE.md

 # jidoujisho Anki Template

+### Since 0.26, all exported cards will use the same jidoujisho template.
+This page is outdated and remains here for documentation purposes.

 This page documents the HTML and CSS used in the Anki templates for any users that might already have an existing template and wish to update. **There are three templates**, one used for video playback, one for using the card creator from inside the app, and one for reading when sharing to the app.

 * **jidoujisho Anki cards have six fields in order:** Image, Audio, Sentence, Word, Meaning, Reading